-A current account deficit occurs when the value of imports (of goods, services and investment incomes) is greater than the value of exports.
-(See: Causes of current account deficit)
+A current account deficit occurs when the value of imports (of goods/services/inv. incomes) is greater than the value of exports.
+Policies to reduce a current account deficit involve:

 Policies to reduce a current account deficit